'I learned to fight fires because I had to'

 Filming and production by Ayman Oghanna, local producer Nikos Papanikolaou.

-Video edited my Megan Fisher and Ameer Ahmed.
+Video edited by Megan Fisher and Ameer Ahmed.